Ko-fi/kofi-wordpress-button/Readme.txt

 2. Customise the button for a specific widget placement

 == Changelog ==

+= 1.1.0 =
+* Fix button alignment bug with themes that support full width aligned blocks
+* Fix conflict with Elementor
+* Add donation panel widget
+* Expand shortcode capabilities to include changing the username and embed the donation panel
+* Allow changing the username in the widget
+* Additional security checks
+* Code quality improvements

 = 1.0.3 =
 * Handle the case with an apostrophe in the button text.